What is Anti-Counterfeiting Packaging?

 Serialisation also helps distinguish fake products from real ones.
 If a drug doesn’t have a recognisable serial number, then it’s just a pure counterfeit.
 This method has helped catch out and limit the number of counterfeit products circulating around the world.

-Another way to combat the threat of fake drugs is through tamper-proof and tamper-resistant packaging.
+Another way to combat the threat of fake drugs is through tamper-proof packaging.

 Other tamper-proof solutions include Smart Tracking technologies embedded into primary and secondary packaging that log events across a product’s lifespan.
 This allows every medicine to be interrogated as it is scanned upon dispensing to reveal any unauthorised journey routes or interventions between manufacturer and patient.